cvonfeldt/microsoft-sentinel-investigations/README.md

 ![](screenshots/4.png)
 ![](screenshots/5.png)

-We notice 2 things: That the main attacker on mirage's compromised device is logged in from Moscow, suggesting that is the site of the infrastructure and source of the atack.
-On top of that, we see the activity is from *all over* the place - and again, at the same time - so obviously automated… Even logins to the same account are from different areas/stats completely (same exact event message like "Authentication of user via MFA" multiple times for the same users in different locations) which obviously indicates impossible travel (if we didn't already know the accounts were compromised).
+#### We notice 2 things: That the main attacker on mirage's compromised device is logged in from Moscow, suggesting that is the site of the infrastructure and source of the atack.
+On top of that, we see the activity is from *all over* the place

+And again, at the same time - so obviously automated… Even logins to the same account are from different areas/stats completely (same exact event message like "Authentication of user via MFA" multiple times for the same users in different locations) which obviously indicates impossible travel (if we didn't already know the accounts were compromised).

-We can certainly conclude that the privilege escalation indeed came from credential harvesting of multiple accounts and bypassing of Okta MFA security measures.
+#### We can certainly conclude that the privilege escalation indeed came from credential harvesting of multiple accounts and bypassing of Okta MFA security measures.
 This would map to MITRE technique **T1556.006**: "Disabling or weakening MFA policies to bypass secondary verification."

 ---